 Game-based learning is a topic we have revisited numerous times on EmergingEdTech.
 The implications it has on student engagement and learning are powerful and cannot be overstated.
-If you have not already experimented with game-based learning with your class, make 2015 the year you do!
+If you have not already experimented with game-based learning with your class, make this the year you do!

 One program that is doing an outstanding job of gamifying Common Core Math is the Prodigy Math Game.
 Prodigy is a free, adaptive math game that integrates common-core math (grades 1-6) into a fantasy style game that students absolutely love playing.
 Prodigy takes game-based learning a step further and provides teachers with a powerful set of reporting and assessment tools that allow them to easily identify trouble spots, differentiate instruction, and better manage classroom time.

 What Teachers Say about the Prodigy Math Game

 Over 1,000,000 students and 30,000 teachers use Prodigy for free math practice and it’s easy to see why.
 Here’s what teachers we spoke to had to say about the program: